raspberrypi/pico-examples/README.md

 [pwm](pio/pwm) | Pulse width modulation on PIO.
 Use it to gradually fade the brightness of an LED.
 [spi](pio/spi) | Use PIO to erase, program and read an external SPI flash chip.
 A second example runs a loopback test with all four CPHA/CPOL combinations.
 [squarewave](pio/squarewave) | Drive a fast square wave onto a GPIO.
 This example accesses low-level PIO registers directly, instead of using the SDK functions.
+[squarewave_div_sync](pio/squarewave) | Generates a square wave on three GPIOs and synchronises the divider on all the state machines
 [st7789_lcd](pio/st7789_lcd) | Set up PIO for 62.5 Mbps serial output, and use this to display a spinning image on a ST7789 serial LCD.
 [quadrature_encoder](pio/quadrature_encoder) | A quadrature encoder using PIO to maintain counts independent of the CPU.
 [quadrature_encoder_substep](pio/quadrature_encoder_substep) | High resolution speed measurement using a standard quadrature encoder